Nazi salute: From 1933 to 1945

 Children were indoctrinated at an early age.
 Kindergarten children were taught to raise their hand to the proper height by hanging their lunch bags across the raised arm of their teacher.
 At the beginning of first grade primers was a lesson on how to use the greeting.
 The greeting found its way into fairy tales, including classics like Sleeping Beauty.
 Students and teachers would salute each other at the beginning and end of the school day, between classes, or whenever an adult entered the classroom.

-In 1935, at the end of Hans Spemann’s acceptance speech for the Nobel Prize, he gave a Nazi salute.
+In 1935, Hans Spemann gave a Nazi salute at the end of his Nobel Prize acceptance speech.

 Some athletes used the Nazi salute in the opening ceremony of the 1936 Berlin Olympics as they passed by Hitler in the reviewing stand.
 This was done by delegates from Afghanistan, Bermuda, Bulgaria, Bolivia, France, Greece, Iceland, Italy and Turkey.
-The Bulgarian athletes performed the Nazi salute and broke into a goose-step; Turkish athletes maintained the salute all around the track.
+The Bulgarian athletes performed the Nazi salute and broke into a goose step; Turkish athletes maintained the salute all around the track.
 There is some confusion over the use of the salute, since the stiff-arm Nazi salute could have been mistaken for an Olympic salute, with the right arm held out at a slight angle to the right from the shoulder.
 According to the American sports writer Jeremy Schaap, only half of the athletes from Austria performed a Nazi salute, while the other half gave an Olympic salute.
 According to the historian Richard Mandell, there are conflicting reports on whether athletes from France performed a Nazi salute or an Olympic Salute.
 In football, the England football team bowed to pressure from the British Foreign Office and performed the salute during a friendly match on 14 May 1938.

-Jehovah's Witnesses came into conflict with the Nazi regime because they refused to salute Adolf Hitler with the Nazi salute, believing that it conflicted with their worship of God.
-Because refusing to salute Hitler was considered a crime, Jehovah's Witnesses were arrested, and their children attending school were expelled, detained and separated from their families.
+Jehovah's Witnesses came into conflict with the Nazi regime because they refused to salute Hitler, believing that it conflicted with their worship of God.
+Because such refusal was considered a crime, Jehovah's Witnesses were arrested and their children attending school were expelled, detained and separated from their families.